leobrival/serum-plugin/plugins/crawler/commands/crawler.md

 ## Response

-Provide clear, concise updates in French.
+Provide clear, concise updates in English.
 Do not use emojis unless explicitly requested.